TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### SDF3

-You should define your syntax in SDF3.
-This requires you to update Spoofax to the latest unstable release.
-Afterwards, you can start by creating a new file `syntax/MiniJava.sdf3` in your MiniJava project:
+You can start by creating a new file `syntax/MiniJava.sdf3` in your MiniJava project:

     module MiniJava